 Title tags enable you to show an alternative title in search engine results than in the post itself.
 This way, you can satisfy both the search engine bots and your audience.
 Title tags also help you improve Search Engine Optimization (SEO), Click-Through Rates (CTRs), and other metrics.

 In today’s blog.
 I will explain all you need to know about title tags.
-From what they are, to use them correctly.
+What they are? how can you use them correctly?
 I have got it all covered.
 Sounds good?
 Let’s get into it right away.

 Title tags, aka meta titles, describe what appears in search results when looking for a web page.
 They also describe what appears in the top-level tabs of a browser:

 WordPress, by default, utilizes the Heading 1 (H1) title of a blog post as the meta title.
 Although this is a fast and easy fix, it may not be the most useful.

 You can choose what text displays on the search engine results with Title Tags.